 What’s the magic number?

 50% for essentials: These are your fixed monthly costs, from rent or mortgage repayments to electricity, water rates, gym memberships and even Netflix (all the basics!).
 You may feel that your essentials total a lot more than 50% of your income, but read on…

-- 20% for your financial future: This could include everything from emergency savings to your pension pot and investments.
+20% for your financial future: This could include everything from emergency savings to your pension pot and investments.

-3 reasons you’re not hitting your 20% goal
+Three reasons you’re not hitting your 20% goal

-There may be many reasons why you won’t hit the 20% target, just try to make sure it’s not any of these…
+There may be many reasons why you won’t hit the 20% target; just try to make sure it’s not any of these…

 3 You keep procrastinating: If you keep meaning to sort out your finances but you just feel like you don’t have the time to sit down and review your options, then now is the time to take action.